trenskow/isvalid/README.md

 If, though, any of the post validator functions returns an error (either using the callback in an asynchronous function, or by throwing an error in a synchronous one), none of the rest of the post validators in the post validator chain will get called, and isvalid will return an error.

 > The post validator functions are called in order.

+## `pre`

+`pre` does the exact same thing as `post` described above, except it is called and validated before any other validators are validated.

 ## Type Shortcuts